Real-MrBeam/real-mrbeam.github.io/_posts/2025-10-28-LightingMannequin.md

 Later, we decided to switch to **GPU Lightmass**.
 The small quality loss from GPU baking wasn't noticeable with our stylized look, so the timing was perfect.
 Epic also made it clear that GPU Lightmass would be supported going forward and that CPU baking was slowly becoming outdated.

 Switching to GPU Lightmass was almost frictionless *(aside from the need to upgrade our graphics cards)*, and everyone appreciated the much faster bake times.

-Lucky for us, we had an AD who was technically inclined and decided to revisit the issue.
+&nbsp;&nbsp;&nbsp;&nbsp; Lucky for us, we had an AD who was technically inclined and decided to revisit the issue.
 He tried working with Lumen again before baking with GPU Lightmass, and this time the results were much closer!

-That's when we began building a pipeline that used Lumen's fast iteration during development and GPU Lightmass for final baking.
+&nbsp;&nbsp;&nbsp;&nbsp; That's when we began building a pipeline that used Lumen's fast iteration during development and GPU Lightmass for final baking.

 ## Lumen and GPU Lightmass